A setpiece of the Corneria mission from Star Fox 1 is when Fox flies between rows and rows of twin towers collapsing above him.

 The Kanto region also features an abandoned and ruined power plant, in about the same spot where the Tokai Nuclear Power Plant exists in Real Life.
 Tokai was one of the plants which faced meltdown after the 2011 Earthquake and Tsunami.
 Since Pokémon is implied to occur in a parallel universe, It makes one wonder where Pokémon reallycamefrom, and how long the ruins have been there...

-In Pokémon Black 2 and White 2, about half of the Unova region (based on the New York City area and part of New Jersey) is frozen over by a tremendous snowstorm, forcing many characters to relocate and leaving the fates of others uncertain.
+About half of the Unova region (based on the New York City area and part of New Jersey) is frozen over by a tremendous snowstorm, forcing many characters to relocate and leaving the fates of others uncertain.
 In 2012, a good chunk of New York City and part of New Jersey was flooded and/or otherwise damaged by Hurricane Sandy, forcing many people to relocate and leaving the fates of others uncertain.
+It gets even more accurate with the Polar Vortex in 2013.

 There's a mild in-game example of this: Before you get your first Pokémon, your rival's little sister tells you to make sure you take good care of it.
 When you reach Nimbasa City, you learn that her Pokémon was stolen five years ago by Team Plasma, and your rival is hell-bent on getting it back and taking revenge on them.

 Tron 2.0 and its sequel comic Ghost in the Machine came out in 2003, well before TRON: Legacy was even written.
 2.0 is even considered Canon Discontinuity or Alternate Continuity.
-Still, about half the game's plot straddle the line between this and Hilarious in Hindsight when it comes to light that in both timelines, Tron and Flynn vanished under mysterious circumstances.
-There was also a plot element with a Tron upgrade code (which is called the Tron Legacy code...) with an unfortunate bug in it that turns the Program it's installed into Ax Crazy.
+Still, about half the game's plot straddle the line between this and Hilarious in Hindsight when it comes to light that in both timelines, Kevin Flynn and Tron vanished under mysterious circumstances.
+There was also a plot element with a Tron upgrade code (which is called the Tron Legacy code...) with an unfortunate bug in it that turns the Program it's installed into Ax-Crazy.

 Even one of the weapons counts.
 The Sequencer disc allows Jet to split his disc into multiple parts and fight with them.
 Remember who fights with multiple discs in the canon sequel?